massyfigini/massyfigini/README.md

 <!---👨‍💻 Some of my projects are available at (future section)-->

-- 📝 You can find my notes at [massyfigini.hashnode.dev](https://massyfigini.hashnode.dev/)
+- 📝 You can find my notes on [hashnode](https://massyfigini.hashnode.dev/)

 - 📫 You can reach me through [my website](https://massyfigini.github.io)